daanw-cegeka/versionstream/README.md

 To calculate the state at version 2, we can calculate backwards:
 - Entity 1 is currently version 3, which is too new, so we fall back to version 0.
-Observe we have undone the deletion of Entity 1.
+Observe that we have undone the deletion of Entity 1.
 - Entity 2 is at version 2, this is fine.
 - Entity 3 is at version 4, there is nothing to fall back to, so we conclude that it did not yet exist at version 2 of the Version Stream.